 Many debtors ask about what they should do before filing bankruptcy; but what about the things that debtors shouldn’t do before filing bankruptcy?

-Below is a list of things debtors should avoid before filing bankruptcy:
+Things debtors should avoid before filing bankruptcy:

 - Don’t raid your retirement account in an attempt to repay debtors if you are considering bankruptcy.
 A matter of fact, don’t raid your retirement account before bankruptcy for any reason, including the need to pay rent or a mortgage.
 If it is the rent/mortgage money you need, consider borrowing from family letting them know that it may not be repaid because of a possible bankruptcy filing.
 Because retirement accounts are exempt from creditor seizure during bankruptcy, it is a wise decision for debtors to not withdraw that money.
 Once the retirement money is withdrawn creditors may be able to access it via bankruptcy.